palantir/conjure/rfc/003-loosely-coupled-conjure-clients.md

 ### (3) Contract definitions and shared objects

-For maximum safety, it is recommended to put contract definitions, shared objects and serialization code in another separate repo, e.g. `conjure-<lang>-contract`.
-Ideally, this repo would change very infrequently and it's changelog would be very easy to read.
+For maximum safety, it is recommended to put contract definitions, serialization code and shared objects in another separate repo, e.g. `conjure-<lang>-contract`.
+'Shared objects' include any types that are be shared between all generated APIs, e.g. `SafeLong`.
+Ideally, this repo would change very infrequently and its changelog would be very easy to read.

 ```
 conjure-<lang>-contract